MSIZ47/MSIZ47/README.md

 #### Hi there 👋, My name is Mahdi Safdarian
-### I am Backend developer (Django)
+### I am Pthon Backend developer (Django)
-A motivated and enthusiastic Computer Engineering student who wants to be a Remote Software Engineer.I really enjoy Python and Django,as well as Database management.I enjoy programming in general.
+A motivated and enthusiastic Computer Engineering student who wants to be a Remote Software Engineer.I really enjoy Python and Django,as well as APIs & Database management.I enjoy Programming in general.
 ## Skills and Experience
 * Python
-* Django
+* Django & DRF
 * ORM
 * MySQL
 * Git